 Photo: Ala Kheir

-Connecting Classrooms is a global education programme brought to you by the British Council in partnership with the Department for International Development (DFID) implemented in cooperation with the Federal Ministry of Education and the Ministries of Education in the States of Sudan.
+Connecting Classrooms is a global education programme brought to you by the British Council in partnership with the Foreign, Commonwealth and Development Office (FCDO) implemented in cooperation with the Federal Ministry of Education and the Ministries of Education in the States of Sudan.

 Connecting Classrooms offers training packages to give teachers the knowledge and approaches they need to integrate the six core skills

 Developed by the British Council and leading education experts, the training packages introduce participants to new interactive approaches and techniques while helping them to develop practical activity plans for use in the classroom

 “We have learnt new skills and got exposed to valuable knowledge which will have a great impact in the way we manage and run our schools”

 Mr Rashid Hassab Elrasoul Abdalla, School Leader- Kassala